K9s/gitlab-release-pipeline/README.md

 Overrides are an escape valve and should only be used where the additive nature of extends will not work.
-Generally this can occur when there is a field in a job that is a list type and the user needs its value set for an entire type of job but doing so seems to have no effect.
-An example; setting 'needs' via the `.test` extension point will seemingly be ignored.
+Generally this can occur when there is a field in a job that is a list type and the user needs its value set for an entire type of job but doing so has no effect.
+An example; setting 'needs' via the `.test` extension point will be ignored.

-This behavior is due to order that `test:*` jobs are extended and where the default set of 'needs' come exist.
+This behavior is due to order that jobs are extended and where the default set of 'needs' come from.
 Needs is a list type field and gitlab does not merge lists.
 Needs for core jobs are defined in the more specific dot job (ie `test:debug`) due to each job having different need targets (ie `test:debug` needs `build:debug` but not `build:candiate`).
 To solve this problem you either duplicate your configuration for every `test:*` job in your